Relationships cannot be restored until we learn to face and resolve interpersonal conflicts.

 I was interested in team building.
 Richard was a loner.
 He preferred to work by himself.
 He was focused on his own results.

 Looking back I shouldn’t have been surprised by our conflict.

 Wars have been fought since the beginning of time.
-Conflicts have positioned a brother against brother and a sister against sister in armed and unarmed conflict.
+Conflicts have positioned a brother against a brother and a sister against a sister in armed and unarmed conflict.